henrywallace/project-euler/README.md

 # Project Euler Problems

 Explanations for straight-forward problems are in code comments.
-Username is henrywallace.